-This Town Is a Must-Visit for Cheese Lovers (Shocker: It’s Not in Wisconsin)
+This Town Is a Must-Visit for Cheese Lovers — And it’s Not in Wisconsin

-If you love cheese, you need to plan a trip to this charming, cheese-filled town ASAP.
+If you love cheese, you must plan a trip to this charming, cheese-filled town ASAP.

 When you think of cheese destinations, your mind probably flashes first to the charming small towns dotting the countryside of Wisconsin, where curds outnumber people 50,000 to one.